kovidgoyal/calibre/manual/gui.rst

 ``tag:=science fiction`` you will find all books with the tag 'science' and containing the word 'fiction' in any metadata.

-You can build advanced search queries easily using the :guilabel:`Advanced Search Dialog` accessed by clicking the button |sbi|.
+You can build advanced search queries easily using the :guilabel:`Advanced search dialog` accessed by clicking the button |sbi|.

 Available fields for searching are: ``tag, title, author, publisher, series, series_index, rating, cover,